-A How to Guide to Investing in the Currency Market
+A Guide on How to Invest in the Currency Market

 - Reasons You Should Invest in Currency